snipem/gameprices/README.md

 * GB/en
 * US/en

 Prices are always in the local currency.
 Therefore it is € for DE/de and £ for GB/en.
+Additionaly, prices are that for PlayStation Plus users.

 Usage
 -----